shgysk8zer0/shgysk8zer0.github.io/_posts/2017-10-23-jquery-or-vanilla-javascript.md

 ---
 title: jQuery or Vanilla JavaScript
 layout: post
-description: 'The ultimate battle: jQuery vs. Vanilla JS'
+description: 'The ultimate battle: jQuery vs. Vanilla JS.
+But are those really the only two options?'
 tags:
 - jQuery
 - Vanilla JS